Unifying cubical and multimodal type theory: Proving and programming with guarded recursion

 We now turn from theory to practice\footnote{Or at least, slightly more practice-adjacent theory!} and consider \emph{guarded \CubicalMTT{}}.
 We briefly recall guarded recursion.
 The core idea of guarded recursion~\cite{nakano:2000} is to use a modality $\Later$ (pronounced `later') to isolate recursively produced data to prevent its use until work is done, thereby ensuring productivity.
 This modality is equipped with operations making it into an applicative functor~\cite{mcbride:2008} which satisfies \emph{L{\"o}b induction}, a powerful guarded fixed-point principle:

 In particular, $\Lob$ allows us to define an element of $A$ recursively but because the recursively computed data is available only as $\Later A$, the usual problems with fixed-points are avoided.
-We consider a variant of guarded recursion which further includes an idempotent comonad $\Box$ along with an equivalence $\Box \Later A \Equiv A$.
+We consider a variant of guarded recursion which further includes an idempotent comonad $\Box$\footnote{This is not related to cubes despite what the notation might suggest.} along with an equivalence $\Box \Later A \Equiv \Box A$.
 This last property ensures that guarded type theory can construct \emph{coinductive} types through L{\"o}b induction~\cite{clouston:2015}.

 To encode guarded recursion in \CubicalMTT{}, we instantiate the theory with a particular mode theory and extend it with a pair of axioms.
 As a result, we obtain a highly workable guarded type theory supporting the relevant modalities and operations.
 Similar work was done for \emph{extensional} \MTT{} in \cite[Section 9]{gratzer:journal:2021}; here we show that the improved notion of equality in \CubicalMTT{} results in an improved experience.